 The AGM 2013 decided to establish a permanent Shareholders' Nomination Board.
-The term of the Nomination Board continues until the General Meeting of the company decides otherwise.
+The term of the Nomination Board continues until further notice.
 The previous practice since 2008 was that a Shareholders' Nomination Committee was established annually by the AGMs.

 The purpose and task of the Nomination Board is to prepare and present to the AGM, and, if necessary, to an Extraordinary General Meeting, proposals on the remuneration of the members of the Board, on the number of members of the Board and on the members of the Board.
 In addition, the task of the Nomination Board is to seek potential future candidates for Board members.
 The Nomination Board shall forward its proposals to the company's Board by 31 January each year.